emacsway/emacsway/en/how-to-quickly-develop-high-quality-code.rst

     - It holds up better under stress than solo development.
 Pairs encourage each other to keep code quality high even when there's pressure to write quick and dirty code.
     - It improves code quality.
 The readability and understandability of the code tends to rise to the level of the best programmer on the team.
     - It shortens schedules.
 Pairs tend to write code faster and with fewer errors.
 The project team spends less time at the end of the project correcting defects.
-    - It produces all the other general benefits of collaborative construction, including disseminating corporate culture, mentoring junior programmers, and fostering collective ownership. [#fncodec]_
+    - It produces all the other general benefits of collaborative construction, including disseminating corporate culture, mentoring junior programmers, and fostering collective ownership.

+    («Code Complete» [#fncodec]_)

 ..

     Pair programming typically costs about the same as inspections and produces similar quality code.
 Pair programming is especially valuable when schedule reduction is desired.
-Some developers prefer working in pairs to working solo. [#fncodec]_
+Some developers prefer working in pairs to working solo.
+    («Code Complete» [#fncodec]_)

 The fourth myth.
 Theory and practice are two different things.